October 19, 2024

 As expected, Webflow Conf 2024 delivered some exciting news on the features being released this year, with a few cutting-edge developments like the newly integrated Optimize feature.

-However to the surprise of many attendees, very little of the new functionality is included in the base Webflow platform, even in a limited free-tier or trial-plan fashion.
+However to the frustration of many attendees, the biggest new features like Optimize & Analyze aren't included in the base Webflow platform, even in a limited free-tier or trial-plan fashion.
+They are only available as paid add-ons.

 Moreover, those prices are much higher that we're used to seeing in Webflow's self-serve sub-Enterprise plans, and that price must be paid before you can even examine the feature on your site.